LvAobo/gaussian-pid/README.md

 python3 experiment2_run.py --reset --budget 1000 --trials 10
 ```

-≈ 1.5 hours on M1 Pro.
-The runtime is dominated by five "death" cells
+Runtime: ≈ 1.5 hours on M1 Pro.
+The runtime is dominated by the
-(the four exponential baselines plus the closed-form full SE spectrum)
+five "death" cells (four exponential baselines plus the closed-form
-that each consume one wall-clock budget once and are then blacklisted.
+full SE spectrum) that each consume one wall-clock budget once and
-Polynomial methods finish the entire N = 2 ..
-500 sweep in well under
+are then blacklisted.
+Polynomial methods finish the entire
-a minute combined.
+$N = 2 \dots 500$ sweep in well under a minute combined.

+Outputs:
-The script writes `experiment2_timings_raw.csv` (one row per
-`(N, method, trial)`) and `experiment2_timings_summary.csv` (per-cell
+- `experiment2_timings_raw.csv` (one row per `(N, method, trial)`)
-median / mean / min / max), then renders `figure2.pdf` / `figure2.png`.
+- `experiment2_timings_summary.csv` (per-cell median / mean / min / max)
+- `figure2.pdf`, `figure2.png`

 The CSV header records the platform, processor, NumPy / SciPy / `dit`
 versions, so reviewers can read the exact compute environment off the
 file.